tom-f-oconnell/qmk_firmware/README.md

 ### Flashing bootloader on the ATmega32A

-Connect the USBasp ISP connector the corresponding connector on the keyboard.
+Connect the USBasp ISP connector to the corresponding connector on the keyboard.
 Orient the connectors such that the ground pins line up.
 There is no apparent need to connect the USB-C cable at this point, though it also didn't seem to hurt.

-I'm not sure if it mattered if I had actually pressed the RESET and BOOT pins in a particular order.
-That might just matter for programming over USB (see the Mysterium flashing guide for more info here), if that is possible?
+There does not seem to be any need to press the RESET and BOOT buttons, though they might matter for subsequent programming over USB (see the Mysterium flashing guide for more info here).
+Initial programming of blank chips must still be done with a programmer.

 USBasp jumper congifuration:
 - 2-pin jumper: open